-VOTE BY INTERNET - www.proxyvote.com/ally
+VOTE BY INTERNET-www.proxypush.com/ALLY

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time on May 6, 2019.
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until the Annual Meeting.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.